Skip to content

 Also, I coach people to avoid compound sentences if they can.
 An alternative to Bobby’s example would be “We sold 15% of our stock last quarter.
 Our other stores had comparative sales figures.”

 • Cindy uses a filler at the end of the sentence.
 An example: Thanks for listening, ummm.”
-Placing a tic at the end of a sentence is almost always a cultural tic, such as the Swedish example above or how some native Singaporeans end sentences with the word lah.
+Placing a tic at the end of a sentence is almost always a cultural tic, as noted above.
 Because they’re cultural, people tell me they’re less noticeable.
 Perhaps true if your audience comprises only one ethic group.
 But those days are dwindling.
 So, as before, the focus should be to end the sentence with a specific word, not a sound or a word.

 • Subtle signals might be a person who scratches their ear lobe (very discreet in meetings), or audience members who slightly raises a finger, a hand or a pencil as an alert.